MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/simulate-restore.md

 ---
 title: simulate restore
-description: Reference article for simulate restore, which tests whether writer involvement in restore sessions will be successful on the computer without issuing PreRestore or PostRestore events to writers. ms.topic: reference ms.assetid: d883d94c-3cb1-4848-9d74-1b4378044b31 ms.author: lizross
+description: Reference article for the simulate restore command, which tests whether writer involvement in restore sessions will be successful on the computer without issuing PreRestore or PostRestore events to writers. ms.topic: reference ms.assetid: d883d94c-3cb1-4848-9d74-1b4378044b31 ms.author: lizross